tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 ---
-title: Safe and efficient binary serialization <br>with linear types
+title: Safe and efficient binary representation <br>with linear types
 author: Arnaud Spiwack
 featured: yes
 ---

-TODO intro
+[Last time][blog-post-sockets], we saw that, with linear types, we could precisely capture the state of sockets _in their types_.
+In this post, I want to track the

 # Packed representation of data types #